Core Idea

 Definition

-Service granularity refers to the scope and cohesion of functionality encapsulated within a single service and the boundaries of its responsibilities.
-It determines how much business capability or technical function resides inside one deployable unit.
-In microservices architecture, granularity represents a critical design concern that influences independent deployability, operational overhead, testing complexity, and inter-service communication patterns.
-The concept extends beyond simple size measurement to encompass functional cohesion, data ownership, and change scope.
+Service granularity refers to the scope and cohesion of functionality encapsulated within a single service.
+It determines how much business capability or technical function resides inside one deployable unit—influencing independent deployability, operational overhead, testing complexity, and inter-service communication.
+The concept extends beyond size to encompass functional cohesion, data ownership, and change scope.

 Key Characteristics

-• Dual Dimensions: Service granularity comprises both functionality granularity (how much functionality offered) and data granularity (amount of data exchanged)
+• Dual dimensions: Comprises both functionality granularity (how much functionality offered) and data granularity (amount of data exchanged)

 Why It Matters